ibexa/documentation-developer/docs/personalization/api_reference/tracking_api.md

 `GET https://event.perso.ibexa.co/api/[customerid]/rendered/[userid]/[itemtypeid]/[itemid[,itemid]]`

-The Rendered event has the same embedded parameters as the Click event, except for the item ID.
+For a detailed description of embedded parameters, see [Event parameters](#event-parameters).

 It is common that recommendations are rendered as a block with multiple items.
-To save traffic and reduce latency, you can bundle multiple recommendations in one request.
+To save traffic and speed up the process, you can bundle multiple recommendations in one request.
 Several item IDs must be comma-separated.

 ### Clickrecommended event